DDVV-type inequality for skew-symmetric matrices and Simons-type inequality for Riemannian submersions: Introduction

 where $K_{rs}$, $K_{ij}$, $K_{ir}$ (resp. $R_{rs}$, $R_{ij}$, $R_{ir}$) are sectional curvatures (resp.
 Ricci curcatures) of $M$ on the $2$-planes spanned by $\{U_r,U_s\}$, $\{X_i,X_j\}$, $\{X_i,U_r\}$, respectively, under the basis $\{U_r\}$ and $\{X_i\}$ given in case (b). \end{itemize} \item[(d)] When $m=3$, if the equality in (iv) holds, then there exist some $a>0$ such that all fibres are isometric to a manifold $F^3$ of constant sectional curvature $a$.
 In addition, \begin{itemize} \item[(d1)] if $n=4$, then the submersion $\pi$ is covered by the Hopf fibration $\pi_0:S^7(\frac{1}{\sqrt{a}})\rightarrow S^4(\frac{1}{2\sqrt{a}})$, i.e., there are two covering maps $\pi_1: S^7(\frac{1}{\sqrt{a}})\rightarrow M^7$ and $\pi_2: S^4(\frac{1}{2\sqrt{a}})\rightarrow B^4$ such that $\pi_2\circ\pi_0=\pi\circ\pi_1$; \item[(d2)] if $n=5$, then the base manifold $B^5$ has constant sectional curvature $\frac{8}{3}a$, and the following identities hold (with the same notations as in (c3)):

 \end{itemize} \end{itemize} \end{thm}

 \begin{rem} As we mentioned previously, the Yang-Mills condition is implied by the Einstein condition of $M$ when the fibres are totally geodesic.
 Therefore, examples satisfying our assumptions of the theorem are plentiful (cf. \cite{Be}).
-Note that the corresponding pointwise inequalities with the same equality conclusions also hold when $M$ is not closed provided that $|A|^2$ is constant on $M$, which is also implied by the Einstein condition of $M$. \end{rem} \begin{rem} Besides the classification problem, searching examples of Riemannian submersions in (c) and (d2) of the theorem might make sense to itself.
-For instance, the base manifold $B^3$ can not be simply connected in case (c) due to the facts that any principal $G$-bundle over $S^3$ is trivial if $G$ is a Lie group (in which case $A\equiv0$) and that any Riemannian submersion from a complete manifold $M$ with totally geodesic fibres is a fibre bundle associated to a principal $G$-bundle for some Lie group $G$ (cf. Remark 9.57 in \cite{Be}, and \cite{He,Na}).
-Therefore, searching examples in (c) should start with a non-simply-connected 3-dimensional base manifold of constant sectional curvature. \end{rem}
+Note that the corresponding pointwise inequalities with the same equality conclusions also hold when $M$ is not closed, provided that $|A|^2$ is constant on $M$, which is also a condition implied by the Einstein condition of $M$. \end{rem} \begin{rem} Besides the classification problem, searching examples of Riemannian submersions in (c) and (d2) of the theorem might make sense to itself.
+For instance, if $M^6$ is simply connected with connected fibres in case (c), then $B^3$ and $F^3$ are round spheres and $M^6=B^3\times F^3$ is a topological product but not Riemannian, nor warped product (cf. Remark 9.57 in \cite{Be}, and \cite{He,Na}). \end{rem}

-To conclude the introduction, we remark that as the Chern conjecture, the classification of the equality case and Peng-Terng pinching theorems based on the Simons inequality in submanifold geometry (cf. \cite{chern, CCK,DX,Law,Lu,Peng-T1,Peng-T2}, \emph{etc.}), one can now ask the ``dual" version for Riemannian submersions with square norm of the integrability tensor $A$ instead of square norm of the second fundamental form.
+To conclude the introduction, we remark that as the Chern problem, the Peng-Terng gap theorem and the classification problem of its equality case, all based on the Simons inequality in submanifold geometry (cf. \cite{chern, CCK,DX, GT3,Law,Lu,Peng-T1,Peng-T2, Yau}, \emph{etc.}), one can now ask the ``dual" versions for Riemannian submersions with square norm of the integrability tensor $A$ instead of square norm of the second fundamental form $h$.